Poico/IACProjeto/submissions/final/grupo28/README.txt

 ; *********************************************************************************

-Controls:
--Key 0 is used to start/stop background music
--Key 1 is used to rotate the tetrinos
--Keys 4/6 move the tetrinos left/right respectively -Key 9 "slams" the tetrino down
--Key D pauses the game
--Key F begins the game

-Misspeling After Misspeling
+The Project uses a Library aproach to ease the develepement of it.
+The libraries are:

+TetraLogic ;Works with all logic involved in for the game to be playable ScoreBar
+RNG ;Random Number Genration
+MediaDrive ;All functions involved with Media Center Manager ;All functions that involve UI
+Keyboard
+Interrupts
+Header ; The Header of the file with our names
+BCD ; Binary to Decimal

-The Project Uses a Library aprouche to ease the develepement of it SubParts of the project like RNG/MANAGER/INTERRUPTS were made in seperate files We then used a tool called Merger to merge them toggether to something that pepe can read and run
+We then used a tool called Merger to merge them together to something that the simulator can read and run.

 [===========================DIDAS EXPLAINS IT===========================]

-The Benefits of makeing like this is that multiple files can be modified by different users at the same time making develeping easer
+The Benefits of making it like this are that multiple files can be modified by different developers at the same time making developing easier.
-We also used Trello to divide tasks Amoung Us to make the work load faster and not clash when two people where wasting time both doing the same thing
-To Manage files and sincing bettwen group members we used github
+We also used Trello to divide tasks AMONG US to make the work more efficient and organized so we could manage our time better To Manage files and syncing between group members we used github

-We also did other tool that had an impact on develeping but dont leave a mark on the source code one was a styling to NotePad++ To also make it easer hilinghting Registers and Comands
+We also did other tool that had an impact on develeping but dont leave a mark on the source code. the code highlighting for NotePad++ to make it more readble and easy for the development

 [===========================DIDAS MAYBE EXPANDS THIS===========================]

-the outher one was a program that could turn small images into somthing that our Media Center Manager could draw to screen this one end up not being used
+The other one was a program that could turn small images into something that our Media Center Manager could draw to screen this one ended up not being used

 (if private > _)[NameSpace]_[FunctionName](_[SubPart])
 NameSpace is the acronim of the original files name